Jacob Fowler: Habemus Cerberus - Dose.ca

 Speaking of continuing the experiment…

-Slafkovsky's momentum continues to build.
+Slafkovsky continues to build on the momentum of the last few weeks.
 I really like the player we see and feel more liberated alongside Demidov and Kapanen.

 – Juraj Slafkovsky is playing like a man possessed